 Look for any vendor-specific battery saver on your device and ideally uninstall if possible, disable if possible.

-If not, you are left if the option to root your device and uninstall it though adb (requires some expert skills though):
+If not, you are left with the option to root your device or uninstall it though adb (requires some expert skills though):

 pm uninstall --user 0 com.useless.piece.of.trash

-Look though the vendor-specific phone settings and search for anything related to battery optimization or background processing.
+Look through the vendor-specific phone settings and search for anything related to battery optimization or background processing.
 If you find it try to disable it.